Adaptive Reduced-Order Modeling for Non-Linear Fluid-Structure Interaction: Validation of the FSI-AROM algorithm

 In the following we will evaluate the new reduced-order model.
-Figures~\ref{fig:res_panel_shock1}a and \ref{fig:res_panel_shock1}b show the time evolution of the tip displacement for the short and long panel obtained with non-linear FEM, linear FEM and the ROM ($N_{eig}=10$) approach.
+Figures~\ref{fig:res_panel_shock1a} and \ref{fig:res_panel_shock1b} show the time evolution of the tip displacement for the short and long panel obtained with non-linear FEM, linear FEM and the ROM ($N_{eig}=10$) approach.
 Deviations between linear FEM and linear ROM are negligible with a maximum error of approximately $0.01\,\%$.
-With respect to the short panel, see Fig.~\ref{fig:res_panel_shock1}a, all three structural models predict very similar displacements.
+With respect to the short panel, see Fig.~\ref{fig:res_panel_shock1a}, all three structural models predict very similar displacements.
 Larger deviations between the non-linear and linear models can be observed for the long panel.
 We will therefore only consider the case with $l = 0.05\,$m for the AROM simulations.
 Figure~\ref{fig:res_panel_shock33} shows the long-time evolution of the panel-tip displacement.
 Results obtained with the linear FEM show increased deviations from the non-linear FEM reference results with longer integration times.
 The AROM significantly improves the prediction accuracy.
 We tested two threshold values $\epsilon$ for AROM (based on the reference length $L = l$).
 Results for $\epsilon = 1.70 \times 10^{-3}$ are almost identical to the non-linear FEM reference.
 A larger threshold value of $\epsilon = 4.30 \times 10^{-3}$ still gives significantly better results than the linear FEM approach at significantly lower computational cost.

-In Fig.~\ref{fig:res_panel_shock3}, the computational cost of the adaptive ROM for different threshold values is compared with the cost of a non-linear FEM simulation.
-With the highest update frequency (lowest threshold value) the AROM requires less than $5\,\%$ of the CPU time of the non-linear FEM solver.
-As expected the performance gain can be even larger if the threshold is relaxed.
+Table \ref{tab:2} shows the devision of the wall-clock computation time between the CFD solver and the CSM solver for both the non-linear FEM (FSI-NLFEM) and the adaptive ROM (FSI-AROM) with an adaptation threshold of $\epsilon = 1.70 \times 10^{-3}$.
+The FEM solver is responsible for about 31 \% of the total wall-clock time, whereas the proposed AROM with the highest update frequency (lowest adaptation threshold of $\epsilon = 1.70 \times 10^{-3}$) consumes only a negligible amount (0.14\%) of the computation time.
+In Fig.~\ref{fig:res_panel_shock3}, the computational cost of the AROM with different thresholds is compared with the cost of a non-linear FEM simulation.
+As expected, the performance gain can be even larger if the threshold is relaxed.